General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will.

-Submission of WillIn Hawaii, a person having custody of a will of the testator shall either deliver it with reasonable promptness to a person able to secure its probate or if none is known, deposit it with an appropriate court.
+Submission of WillIn Hawaii, after the death of a testator and on request of an interested person, a person having custody of a will of the testator shall either deliver it with reasonable promptness to a person able to secure its probate or if none is known, deposit it with an appropriate court.
 A person who knowingly and willfully fails to so deliver or deposit a will is liable to any person aggrieved for any damages that may be sustained by the failure, and the court may award treble damages.
 A person who willfully refuses to deliver a will after being ordered by the court in a proceeding brought for the purpose of compelling delivery is subject to penalty for contempt of court.
 Sec.
 560:2-516.

 To be effective to prove the transfer of any property or to nominate an executor, a will must be declared valid by an order of informal probate by the registrar, or an adjudication of probate by the court.
 Sec.
 560:3-102.